 Cornell University Biological Control

-Cornell University website provides photographs, descriptions and tutorial on the concept and practice of biological control and integrated pest management (IPM).
+Cornell University website provides photographs, descriptions and tutorials on the concept and practice of biological control and integrated pest management (IPM).

 North Carolina Biological Control Information Center